skunnath2020/Web-scraping-challenge/README.md

 1. The Jupyter Notebook containing the scraping code used.

-2. Screenshots of your final application.
+2. Screenshots of the final application.

-3. Submit the link to your new repository to BootCampSpot.

-4. Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

 ## Hints

 * Used Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

 * Used Pymongo for CRUD applications for your database.
-For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.
+The record is simply overwritten with the existing document each time the `/scrape` url is visited and new data is obtained.

-* Used Bootstrap to structure your HTML template.
+* Used Bootstrap to structure the HTML template.